 OpenAI’s new project, ChatGPT, has rapidly captured the attention of teachers, students, and tech enthusiasts everywhere.
-In fact, the chatbot is currently unavailable because of the overwhelmingly large response– it managed to gain one million users in its first five days of existence.
+In fact, the chatbot was unavailable the first time I tried to use it because of the overwhelmingly large response– it managed to gain one million users in its first five days of existence.

 Whether you’ve read all about ChatGPT or this is the first you’re hearing of it, this post is a quick reference for you to get all the facts as they relate to ELA teachers, ideas for ways to use ChatGPT in your classroom, how to avoid students using the chatbot to cheat, key points to consider, and more.